zoenolan/RaycastingFractalTerrain/README.md

 Perlin noise based raycast terrain rendering using OpenGL and PVM
 ==================================================================

-My dissertation on terrain generation and rendering
+The source code for my dissertation on terrain generation and rendering